ruqaiyasattar/addcontactpp-rxdart/README.md

 - Simple Searching App
 - Learn Rx Operators with Example
-(a) combineLatest : It combines the result of two or more stream => the latest state of two/more UI components
+(a) combineLatest : It combines the result of two or more stream => the latest state of two/more UI components (b) ConcatWith : One stream starts where the other one finishes => it is Great for API calls, firee and forget API one after another.
+(c)